joaquinrz/capi-gitops/README.md

 ## Step 4:  Deploy clusters via Pull Requests

-Open a PR against your main branch, modifying
+Open a PR against your main branch, modifying the appset-capz.yaml or appset-vcluster.yaml to deploy your ephemeral clusters!